CS-SI/Orekit/src/site/markdown/index.md

     * predefined discrete events
       * eclipse (both umbra and penumbra)
       * ascending and descending node crossing
+      * anomaly, latitude argument or longitude argument crossings, with either true, eccentric or mean angles
       * apogee and perigee crossing
       * alignment with some body in the orbital plane (with customizable threshold angle)